NuttaneeKnight/ServiceNow/servicePortal.md

     - getParameter() - returns specified URL parameter
     - getPortalRecord() - returns GlideRecord of portal record
     - getRecordDisplayValues() - Copies display values for the specified fields into the data parameter
+    - getWidget( - Gets a widget by id or sys_is, execute that widget's server script using the provided options, then returns the widget model. )